 Key Requirements:

-• Donation: A €2,000 donation to a local non-governmental organization (NGO) registered with the Commissioner for Voluntary Organizations.
+- Donation: A €2,000 donation to a local non-governmental organisation (NGO) registered with the Commissioner for Voluntary Organisations.

 The Malta Golden Visa is designed for individuals seeking permanent residence through a less intensive investment process than the MIIP.